Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

 Several groups won secondary Subiya I contracts.
 Hyundai Engineering & Construction and local partner United Gulf Construction Company were awarded a $450m civil works assignment and a related, smaller, T&D contract.
-The Korean group held off competition from local, UK and French construction groups.
+The Korean group held off competition from local, the UK and French construction groups.

 Merz and McLellan, a subsidiary of the engineering and construction company Parsons Brinckerhoff, provided consultancy services.
 Merz and McLellan was another company able to renegotiate a pre-invasion contract on this project.